DSPN/azure-resource-manager-dse/multistep/Readme.md

 ## 1: Create Resource Group and vnet
 The DSE cluster needs to be deployed into a resource group, vnet, and subnet.
-If these already exist, skip this step. **Note:** the later example commands and the parameter files reference `mock, mock-vnet, mock-subnet, location`.
+If these already exist, skip this step. **Note:** the later example commands and the parameter files reference the resource group, vnet, subnet and location.
 If skipping this step be sure to change these parameters to the appropriate values.
 ```
 az group create --name mock --location "eastus"
 az group deployment create \
 --resource-group mock \
---template-file template-mock-vnet.json \
+--template-file template-vnet.json \
+--parameters @parameters-vnet.json \
 --verbose
 ```